 10. Coordinated Community Engagement

-Build off of the existing Home Energy Squad program, the Sustainable Resources Center low-income weatherization program, a pending CenterPoint Energy pilot project, and existing community energy projects to create a single, coordinated residential energy efficiency program that includes:
+Build off of the existing Home Energy Squad program, the Sustainable Resources Center low-income weatherization program, a CenterPoint Energy pilot project, and existing community energy projects to create a single, coordinated residential energy efficiency program that includes: